eminorhan/torchtitan-mae/README.md

 ![](assets/dinov3_vitl16_val_sample_rank8_sample0.gif)

-The frequency with which these things happen can be controlled in the config files.
+The frequency with which these things happen can be controlled from the config files.

 ### Helpers